m0xpd/FLIP/Stripboard/README.md

 <img width=70%, src="https://github.com/m0xpd/FLIP/blob/main/Stripboard/Graphics/Download%20Instructions.png">
 </p>

+# Important Warning - stripboard layout design not verified

-**IMPORTANT:** Whilst the layout above was developed directly from the prototype stripboard system, which is working, the layout **has not been verified**.
-I would appreciate either verification from anybody who builds from this layout or notification of any errors/omissions
+Whilst the layout above was developed directly from the prototype stripboard system, which is working, the layout **has not been verified**.

+It is offered in good faith and is - as far as I can see - an accurate mirror of a working stripboard layout.
+However, I cannot claim it is yet verified.

+I would appreciate either verification from anybody who builds from this layout or notification of any errors/omissions.

 # Board Size and Operation on Different Power Rails